Geography of Bulgaria: Hydrography

 Bulgaria has a dense network of about 540 rivers, but with the notable exception of the Danube, most have short length and low water-level.
 The density is highest in the mountain areas and lowest in Dobrudzha, the Danubian Plain and the Upper Thracian Plain.
 There are two catchment basins: the Black Sea (57% of the territory and 42% of the rivers) and the Aegean Sea (43% of the territory and 58% of the rivers) basins.

 The Balkan Mountains divide Bulgaria into two nearly equal drainage systems.
 The larger system drains northward to the Black Sea, mainly by way of the Danube.
 This system includes the entire Danubian Plain and a stretch of land running 48–80 km inland from the coastline in the south.
 The Danube gets slightly more than 4% of its total volume from its Bulgarian tributaries.
 As it flows along the northern border, the Danube averages 1.6 to 2.4 km in width.
 The river's highest water levels usually occur during the May floods; it is frozen over an average of 40 days per year.
 The longest river located entirely in Bulgarian territory, the Iskar, with a length of 368 km and a catchment area of 8,640 km2, is the only Bulgarian Danubian tributary that does not rise in the Balkan Mountains.
 Instead, the Iskar has its origin in the Rila Mountains.
 It passes through Sofia's eastern suburbs and crosses the Balkan Mountains through a spectacular 65 km–long gorge.
 Other important tributaries of the Danube include the rivers Lom, Ogosta, Vit, Osam and Yantra.
 The longest river flowing directly to the Black Sea is the Kamchiya (254 km), while other rivers include the Batova, Provadiya, Aheloy, Ropotamo, Veleka and Rezovo.

 The Aegean Sea catchment basin drains the Thracian Plain and most of the higher lands to the south and southwest.
 Several major rivers flow directly to the Aegean Sea.
 Most of these streams fall swiftly from the mountains and have cut deep, scenic gorges.
 The 480 km–long Maritsa (of them 321 km in Bulgaria) and its tributaries drain all of the western Thracian Plain, all of Sredna Gora, the southern slopes of the Balkan Mountains, and the northern slopes of the eastern Rhodopes.
 After it leaves Bulgaria, the Maritsa forms most of the Greco-Turkish border.
-Maritsa's major tributaries are the Tundzha, Arda, Topolnitsa, Vacha, etc. The other Bulgarian rivers flowing directly to the Aegean are the Struma and the Mesta.
+Maritsa's major tributaries include the Tundzha, Arda, Topolnitsa, Vacha, Stryama, etc. The other Bulgarian rivers flowing directly to the Aegean are the Struma and the Mesta.